-- (Optional) Email, Name, Etc. - Customize SAML Response Mapping: If you set up Custom Mapping (#13 from Google section above), you can map attributes to configure Zoom users based on the Google mapping.
+- (Optional) Email, Name, Etc. - Customize SAML Response Mapping: If you set up Custom Mapping in Google, you can map attributes to configure Zoom users based on the Google mapping.

 Post (vanity URL) 404 (not found): Confirm that ACS URL is set correctly.
 It should be like https://vanityurl.zoom.us/saml/SSO